muecke87/conventions/docs/workflow.md

 ## Using pull requests

-  - It doesn't matter if you open a pull request when you start a feature or wait until the feature is implemented.
+  - It doesn't matter if you open a pull request (PR) when you start a feature or wait until the feature is implemented.

+  - Add `Closes #123` or `Fixes #123` to the PR description to automatically close the referenced issue on PR merge, if wantend.

+  - Don't add the Github issue number to the PR title.

 ## Submitting code for review